Sakshee5/swarm-builder/examples/swarm builder/README.md

 15. if you cant build the tool (cant write code), give instructions on how it can be possibly built or what the challenges are

+- create_tool is creating erroneous functions
+- validate_tool testing parameters need to be GPT generated.
+- can ask system to generate GPT tools

 2. Add evals for swarm builder
 3. Configure swarm builder to build evals